 - There is therefore a potential loss of confidence, and social isolation may occur.

-- Untreated symptomatic patients have a syncope recurrence rate as high as 62% within 4 years.
+- Untreated symptomatic patients have a high syncope recurrence rate.

-- Patients treated with a pacemaker have fewer syncope attacks but may experience a recurrence rate as high as 16% in 4 years.
+- Patients treated with a pacemaker may experience recurrence of syncope.

 Further reading & references